 I have hired exactly one developer who was self-taught who did an adequate job.

-My opposition is to people who have had no formal education, no coding boot camp, no prior work experience.
-They have learned some programming statements, maybe even made a working application and they are good to go.
+My opposition is to people who have had no formal education, no coding boot camp, and no prior work experience.
+They have learned some programming statements, maybe even made a working application and say they are good to go.

 Here is what people who are ‘self-taught’ have generally not learned because they are working by themselves, i.e., alone.